alexleclerc/alexleclerc.github.io/CS460/HW1.md

 Later I made my remote repositories on github and just cloned them on my machine.

 ## 2: Webpage
 I had made HTML websites styled with CSS over the summer, so I had no trouble with that.
-However I did not know where to begin with Bootstrap (though I wish I had, would have saved so much time!) so I turned to two places: [Bootstrap getting started website](https://getbootstrap.com/docs/3.3/getting-started/) and [W3Schools Bootstrap tutorial](https://www.w3schools.com/bootstrap/).
+However I did not know where to begin with Bootstrap (though I wish I had, would have saved so much time!) so I turned to two places: [Bootstrap getting started website](https://getbootstrap.com/docs/3.3/getting-started/) and [W3Schools Bootstrap tutorial](https://www.w3schools.com/bootstrap/) and [Bucky Roberts (aka thenewboston's) tutorials on youtube](https://thenewboston.com/videos.php?cat=373).

 I started out with the 'Hello World' template from Bootstrap's website, did some reading and started planning.

 I mulled over what to do with my webpage for longer than I should have.
 I wanted something that I could use later.
 I drew out some ideas on dot grid paper.